LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 #### Prerequisite steps
 Before you can deploy a bot, you must complete the following, pre-requisite steps in LiveEngage:

-1. Create at least one skill to assign to your bot agent.
-2. Create the bot agent (user type = Bot) and enable it.
+1. Create a bot agent.
+This is a user where the type = "Bot."
+Make sure to enable the agent.
-3. Assign the skill to the bot agent.
+2. Create a skill and assign it to the bot agent.
-4. Create a campaign and engagement that routes to the skill that you assigned to the bot agent.
+3. Create a campaign and engagement that routes to the skill you assigned to the bot agent.

 For help with these steps, see the [LivePerson Knowledge Center](https://knowledge.liveperson.com).